maxim-pre/job-tracker-front/README.md

 1. Contacts - I planned to add a page where users can keep track of all job related contacts stored in a table similar to the job tracking table

-2. Interview tracking - I feature where users can keep track of interview within a job application.
-Users can add details like the type of interview, make note and add the contacts of their interviewers.
+2. Interview tracking - I feature where users can keep track of interviews within a job application.
+Users can add details like the type of interview, make notes and add the contacts of their interviewers.